Smart Dimmer Controlled by Mobile App

 #include "lwip/err.h"

-/* Interruption and GPIO */
+/* Interrupt and GPIO */

 #define ESP_INTR_FLAG_DEFAULT 0